Our out-and-back style course offers ample opportunities for friends, fans, and family to see the runners along the course.

 Tip 3: South side/ Pleasant Prairie

 Th south side of the course is mostly for the marathon runners (except for miles 2-5) and is also a little trickier to get to for spectators.
 If you are driving, you should take Sheridan Rd south from downtown Kenosha.
 The easiest access to the south end is to take Sheridan to 116th and turn left.
 From there, make a left onto 4th, a slight right onto 115th, and a left onto 3rd.
 You can take 3rd all the way to 110th and park near that intersection.
 Walk east on 110th and the southern turnaround point is at 110th and Lakeshore Drive.
 Cyclists that would like to head to the south end can take 14th Ave south.
 You can take 14th Ave south until 87th, where the street will end and you can continue south on 17th.
-17th ends at 91st and you can make a right and follow 91st to 7th to 90th.
+17th ends at 91st and you can make a left and follow 91st to 7th to 90th.
 Make a right onto 90th and at 90th and 3rd, you’ll be able to see runners near mile 17 and 22.
 If you would like to see runners at other points, you can cross 3rd and head north or south via Lakeshore Drive.
 It is NOT recommended that cyclists utilize Sheridan nor is it recommended that cars utilize 90th.